rust-lang/book/nostarch/chapter20.md

 implementation of the `Iterator` trait on a type named `Counter` that specifies the `Item` type is `u32`:

-Filename: src/lib.rs
+src/lib.rs

 ```
 impl Iterator for Counter {
     type Item = u32;

     fn next(&mut self) -> Option<Self::Item> {
-        --snip--
+        // --snip--
 ```

 This syntax seems comparable to that of generics.
-So why not just define the `Iterator` trait with generics, as shown in Listing 19-13?
+So why not just define the `Iterator` trait with generics, as shown in Listing 20-14?

 ```
 pub trait Iterator<T> {